MCUdude/MightyCore/README.md

 </br> </br>
 <img src="http://i.imgur.com/PF1HWho.png" width="375"> <img src="http://i.imgur.com/fHC5LQK.png" width="430">

+##Programmers
+MightyCore adds its own copies of all the standard programmers to the "Programmer" menu.
+You must select the MightyCore copy of the programmer you are using for "Upload Using Programmer" to work with ATmega1284, ATmega324A, or ATmega164A.

 ##How to install
 #### Boards Manager Installation
 This installation method requires Arduino IDE version 1.6.4 or greater.